Snaipe/Criterion/README.md

    most \*nix systems.
 More tests will be added on the build matrix.

 **Q. Will this work under Windows/MSVC?**
-A. Windows support with MinGW is coming, but MSVC is a bit of a lost cause for the C language.
-The project internally uses c99 features and gnu extensions, and MSVC is stuck at supporting c89.
+A. Windows support with MinGW/MSVC is coming, but MSVC is a bit of a lost cause to compile the library itself: the project internally uses c99 features and gnu extensions.

 [online-docs]: http://criterion.readthedocs.org/
 [pdf-docs]: http://readthedocs.org/projects/criterion/downloads/pdf/latest/